Article I – Name and Objectives

 Article X- Parliamentary Authority

-The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the GPCA in all cases to which they may be applicable and in which they are not inconsistent with these bylaws and any special rules of order the GPCA may adopt.
+The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the GPCA in all cases to which they may be applicable and in which they are consistent with these Bylaws and any special rules of order the GPCA may adopt.

 A publication of the Great Pyrenees Club of America, Inc.